GarryLed/RequirementsEngineeringGroupProject/README.md

 •	When the student opens the mood tracking section,
 •	Then the app displays a weekly or monthly chart showing mood trends, including the number of positive, neutral, and negative days.

-**User Story 2**
-As a student, I want to include mental health breaks (e.g walks, meditation) in my schedule to maintain a good balance between academics and self-care.
+**As a student, I want to include mental health breaks (e.g walks, meditation) in my schedule to maintain a good balance between academics and self-care.**

 **Acceptance Criteria**
 •	The student must be able to schedule mental health breaks (e.g., meditation, journaling, exercise).